 I enjoy stitching together loose ends to see a complete solution when the problem or the path is initially unclear.
-I am meticulous and single-task-oriented to a near-obsessive fault: good luck prying my fingers from the keyboard when I detect problem-solving afoot nearby.
+I am meticulous and single-task-oriented to a near-obsessive fault: good luck prying me away when I detect problem-solving afoot nearby.
 I will move mountains on a problem if I perceive even the slightest bit of incremental progress!

-For me, it’s the rush of discovery, the responsibility and utility of a code project, and the thrill of digital treasures.
-Like a metal detector, but finding lost metal doesn’t just yield old rusty trinkets: it helps people in the real world.
+For me, it’s the aim of the artisan, the responsibility and utility of a code project, and the thrill and rush of discovering digital treasures.
+Like a metal detector, but unearthing lost metals doesn’t simply yield rusty trinkets: it helps people in the real world.

 With all its dangers, comforts, and attractions, there’s nothing quite like a novel discovery in the metropolis of cyberspace, or being one of the myriad of architects for its future establishments.

 Who am I?